zkessin/erlog-server/README.md

 This is designed so that you can create a prolog module .pl and compile it down to a beam file which will run as a gen_server.

-In your prolog file you should tell it which functiors to export by using the `erl_export/3` predicate, where the first item is the functor to return, the second is the atom `return` and the final is either the name of the parameter to return or boolean. (the examples
+In your prolog file you should tell it which functors to export by using the `erl_export/3` predicate, where the first item is the functor to return, the second is the atom `return` and the final is either the name of the parameter to return or boolean. (the examples